Robert F. Mullen, PhD

 This is a short list.
 Admittedly, the symptoms have broad implications, but when the box only has twelve crayons, there are not a lot of colors to pick from.
 Recognizing our symptoms is not difficult; distinguishing the triggers is challenging – the who, where, and why?
 Once we know those, we can associate our fears and corresponding ANTs.
 Even though we cannot know the specifics of an unexpected situation, we have enough information to determine the coping mechanisms best suited to accommodate and challenge the unexpected.

 Coping mechanisms are designed to fulfill one or all of our three recovery objectives.
 Cognitive and behavioral mechanisms replace or overwhelm our life-consistent negative thoughts and behaviors with healthy ones.
-Positive affirmations, rational response, and other positivity techniques produce rapid, concentrated, neurological stimulation to change the polarity of our neural network.
+Positive Personal Affirmations, Rational Response, and other positivity techniques produce rapid, concentrated, neurological stimulation to change the polarity of our neural network.
 Recognizing and emphasizing our strengths, virtues, and accomplishments regenerate our self-esteem.
 Healthy coping mechanisms are adaptive – positive contributions to our emotional well-being.

 Cortisol and adrenaline.
 We briefly touched on the significance of our fight-or-flight neurotransmissions.
 Scientists have identified over fifty of these chemical hormones in the human body.
 They are the messengers that control our physiological functions – our metabolism, homeostasis, and reproduction.
 Their distribution is precise.
 Even slight changes in levels can cause significant disruption to our health and emotional well-being.